 main economic indicators

-- Competitive international groups (energy, aeronautics and space, environment, pharmaceuticals, luxury goods, agri-food, distribution)
+- Competitive international groups (aeronautics-space, energy, environment, pharmaceuticals, luxury, agri-business, distribution)

 - Insufficient number of exporting companies, loss of competitiveness and market share